dimitri/pgloader/pgloader.1.md

 	    When this option is listed pgloader only issues the `COPY` statements, without doing any other processing.

+      - *encoding*

+        This option allows to control which encoding to parse the SQLite text data with.
+Defaults to UTF-8.

   - *INCLUDING ONLY TABLE NAMES MATCHING*